 The Capitoline Wolf represents the ancient legend of the founding of Rome.
 It is a bronze sculpture of the she-wolf suckling the twins, Romulus and Remus.
 The wolf is depicted in a watchful pose with alert ears and glaring eyes watching.
 The human twins sculpted in a completely different style, are absorbed in their suckling.
 The She-wolf is the symbol of the city of Rome.
 It is one of the ancient symbols of Rome associated with its mythology and founding story.
-It is a symbol which can be seen throughout Italy and Rome.
-The Capitoline Wolf takes its name from where it is housed, in the Capitoline Museums in Rome.
+It is a symbol that can be seen throughout Italy and Rome.
+The Capitoline Wolf takes its name from where it is housed in the Capitoline Museums in Rome.

 When Romulus and Remus became adults, they took back their grandfather’s kingdom and established a city, which grew into Rome.
-They later quarrelled, and Romulus killed his brother, Remus, thus beginning the history of Rome with a fratricide.
+They later quarreled, and Romulus killed his brother, Remus, thus beginning the history of Rome with a fratricide.

 Founding of Rome